verdadkc/sotd/README.md

 There is an archive directory where the daily sotd files are automatically stored.

-Tested on MacOS Catalina.
+Tested on MacOS.
 Should work on linux, assuming fzf is installed and in the command path.
 Might work on Windows WSL, but the author does not have a Windows machine on which to find out.